Our expert criminal lawyers for proceeds of crime offences can help you:

 In a world where online banking lets large sums of money be transferred with the click of a button, prosecutions for proceeds of crime offences are cases that we deal with every day.
 Our expert criminal lawyers beat these charges, which can be difficult to prove if you have a criminal lawyer who knows how to fight the police on your behalf.

-If you intend to plead guilty to this offence, depending on the seriousness, we have charges dismissed without convictions, and without our clients being sentenced to prison.
+If you intend to plead guilty to this offence, depending on its seriousness, we can have the charges dismissed without conviction and without our clients being sentenced to prison.

 The law is set out in sections 193B and 193C of the Crimes Act 1900 (NSW).
 The offence of “dealing with property suspected of being proceeds of crime” or what is commonly referred to as “proceeds of crime” is as follows.